Aufco/powerpoint-layout-designer/README.md

 ## Usage Workflow

+### 1. Select Your Template
+- Choose between "Standard Content Template" or "My Content Template (with Image)"
+- Template selection affects the layout of content slides
+- Switch templates anytime - your customizations are preserved

-### 1. Design Your Layouts
+### 2. Design Your Layouts
-- Use the visual editor to create custom slide layouts
+- Use the visual editor to customize your selected template
 - Add title boxes, text boxes, and image placeholders
 - Position and size elements precisely
 - Configure fonts, sizes, and formatting options
 - Toggle between Title Slide and Content Slide types

-### 2. Generate Content with AI
+### 3. Generate Content with AI
 - Enter your presentation topic in the sidebar
 - Click "Generate Draft" to create an AI-powered slide outline
 - Review the generated slide titles and structure

-### 3. Refine Your Content
+### 4. Refine Your Content
 - Click "Content Planner" to open the interactive editor
 - Edit slide titles and add/remove slides
 - Reorder slides by moving them up or down
 - Click "Generate Content" to create detailed slide content
 - Edit the AI-generated content as needed

-### 4. Create Your Presentation
+### 5. Create Your Presentation
 - Once satisfied with content and layouts, click "Create PowerPoint"
 - Download the complete PPTX file with your custom layouts and AI content
-- The presentation combines your visual design with the generated content
+- The presentation includes proper bullet points and image placeholders

+## Templates

+### Standard Content Template
+- Traditional single-column layout
+- Full-width title at top
+- Full-width content area below
+- Perfect for text-heavy presentations

+### My Content Template (with Image)
+- Two-column layout design
+- Full-width title across the top (40pt font)
+- Text content on the left (28pt font with bullets)
+- Image placeholder on the right side
+- Matches the dimensions you provided in your Python code

+## Technical Details

+### Coordinate System
+- Canvas: 800px × 450px (16:9 aspect ratio)
+- PowerPoint slide: 13.333" × 7.5" (16:9 widescreen)
+- Precise inch-based positioning

+### Font Handling
+- Disabled auto-sizing to preserve exact font sizes
+- Force run creation for proper font application
+- Manual bullet character addition for reliable formatting

+### Image Handling
+- Creates styled rectangle placeholders with gray borders
+- Displays "[INSERT IMAGE HERE]" text
+- Generated code includes try/catch for actual image loading

+### AI Integration
+- Uses OpenAI GPT-3.5-turbo for content generation
+- Structured prompts for consistent bullet-point format
+- Each line becomes a separate bullet point automatically

 ## API Endpoints